Ocean Grove, New Jersey: The Great Auditorium

-The Great Auditorium was constructed in 1894 and is mostly unchanged.
+The Great Auditorium was constructed in 1894 and is mostly unchanged except for the front end that was extended for the 1908 Hope-Jones organ.
 The wooden building rests on bridge-like steel trusses laid on stone foundations.
-Aside from the trusses.
 It features numerous "barn door" entrances with colored glass, dormers, and panels that open for ventilation.
 Originally, the Auditorium was claimed to hold an audience of almost 10,000.
-Many of smaller, wooden seats were replaced in later years with cushioned, theater-style seating reducing capacity to an audience of 6,250 persons.
+Many of smaller, wooden seats were replaced in later years with cushioned, theater-style seating, reducing capacity to an audience of 6,250 persons.

-The Auditorium has been called, "the state's most wondrous wooden structure, soaring and sweeping, alive with the sound of music".
+The Auditorium has been called, "the state's most wondrous wooden structure, soaring and sweeping, alive with the sound of music."
 Its superb acoustics, resulting from its barrel-vaulted wooden ceiling, have been widely acclaimed; famed conductor Leonard Bernstein once compared it to Carnegie Hall.
+Despite his kind words and local enthusiasm, the Auditorium has little reverberation when its many doors and panels are open.
+It also has multiple echoes rendering it a questionable concert hall.
+Scientific acoustics was still in its infancy when it was built.

 In the days before electronic amplification, this allowed a preacher to be heard throughout the vast space.
 The building features a lighting system advanced for its time: arching rows of bulbs hanging from the varnished wood ceiling paneling.
 Also novel is a painted representation of a waving American flag (c.
-1916) covered with light bulbs that flash in an undulating manner.
+1916 and rebuilt) covered with light bulbs that flash in an undulating manner.
 Illuminated signs, possibly the very oldest surviving examples of that type (1894), proclaim "Holiness to the Lord" and "So be ye holy", a reflection of the emphasis at camp meetings.
-The illuminated Memorial Cross was placed on the Auditorium's front facade at the end of World War II in 1946.
+The illuminated Memorial Cross was placed on the Auditorium's front façade at the end of World War II in 1946.

 The hall is surrounded by 114 tents, which are occupied from May to September, as has been the case since 1869.
 Each tent is connected to a shed containing a kitchen and bathroom; the sheds are also used to store the tents during the winter.
 They are in such demand that there is a waiting list of some ten years for summer rentals.